 Physical training is a major part of the program as are the academics, which are focused mainly on the history and traditions of the Air Force or Navy.

 Physical and mental stress play a big role in the training as one of the goals of the program is to weed out those who can't handle the stress and who are not fully committed to becoming an officer.

 Expect to have to meet tough physical and mental demands as you undergo your training.

 Contemporary USAF Fighter Planes

-However, pilots are an elite fraternity within the service, especially the Air Force which is all about flying, so you will still be in a second class position as you will be both a student and one who has not yet earned pilot wings.
+However, pilots are an elite fraternity within the service, especially in the Air Force, which is all about flying.
+You will still be in a second class position as you will be both a student and one who has not yet earned pilot wings.